 I think a lot of beginning freelancers focus on the fluff and not the important things.
-They will spend 5 hours picking website themes or the color of an email me now button instead of working on the things that are going to push them forward.
+They will spend 5 hours picking website themes or the color of an email me now button instead of working on the things that are going to get clients or make money.

 I know this well.
 It’s scary to jump out there and start doing things so you focus on the things that don’t matter as much because they are easier.
 It’s a good recipe for getting nowhere.